abridged/collabland-dev/help-docs/command-center/create-a-tgr/how-to-create-a-tgr.md

 2. Set the minimum amount of tokens (required)

-3. Set the maximum amount of tokens (not required).
+3. Set the maximum amount of tokens (not required)

 4. Click “Save”